JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 The problem with the plot the way it is, is you still have to constantly check back and forth between the legend and the plot to see what vowel you're looking at.
 An easier solution would be to plot the name of the vowel itself inside of its cluster.

 One solution that I think I've seen before is to use the `stat_summary` function.
 Supposedly this works, and if you know how to use it, by all means go for it.
 I've never gotten it to work and I found a workaround that I like.
-It involves creating a separate dataset and essentially overlaing a second scatterplot over the main one.
+It involves creating a separate dataset and essentially overlaying a second scatterplot over the main one.

 To create this, I pull out some black magic from the `dplyr` package.
 First, I start with the `my_vowels` dataset.
 I then "pipe" it (the `%>%` function) to the `summarise` function.
 This function makes it easy to get summary statistics from your data.
 We're creating a new, arbitrarily-named column called `mean_F1`, which is calculated as the mean of the values in the `F1` column.
 Same thing for `mean_F2`.
 However, as it is, we'll end up with two numbers: the average F1 and F2 of all your data, which would probably be somewhere near the middle of your vowel space.